 - Due to technical limitations, the SAP Logging Connector is activated with a 5 second delay.
 This means that logging configuration is updated after the RegisterSubscriber action is completed.

-- The RegisterSubscriber action checks to see if the Mendix application is running in an SAP environment with the SAP Cloud Platform Application Logging service.
-If the SAP Cloud Platform Application Logging service cannot be found, RegisterSubscriber assumes that the app is running locally and doesn’t change the logging configuration.
+- The RegisterSubscriber action checks to see if the Mendix application is running in an SAP environment with the SAP Business Technology Platform Application Logging service.
+If the SAP Business Technology Platform Application Logging service cannot be found, RegisterSubscriber assumes that the app is running locally and doesn’t change the logging configuration.

 - When log messages are generated rapidly, it is possible that Kibana will display them in the wrong order.
 The